Junior SRE Interview Questions and Answers

 6. Walk through your incident response process.

-Answer: Structured incident response minimizes impact and recovery time:
+Answer: Structured incident response reduces customer impact and keeps the team aligned:

 Incident Response Steps: